Liam-Rand/Click-BOOM/README.md

 - **How would you describe the process of creating and polishing the artifact?**

-I feel that creating and polishing this artifact was very enjoyable and challenging, as I had to learn a completely different game architecture to create a fun and engaging multiplayer experience.
-I started with a basic idea of what I wanted to do, which was a multiplayer version of the classic snake game, and began from there.
-I first created a singleplayer prototype of the game, allowing my to plan and develop the different game mechanics for the game, followed by implementing working multiplayer into the game.
-Though this is not the recommended method of creating a multiplayer game, as it takes a lot more work, it did allow me to get a full understanding of the differences between crafting a singleplayer and multiplayer experience from behind the scenes.
+I feel that creating and polishing this artifact was very enjoyable and challenging.
+Learning about the concept of tweening was a very interesting and rewarding experience, as there are many benefits to utilizing this concept within development of animated user interfaces.
+I feel the most challenging aspect of developing this project was testing and balancing the gameplay in order to ensure a good pace of progression throughout the game, as the game is designed to be played in one session with no way to save your project.

 - **What did you learn as you were creating it and improving it?**